delehef/asgart/README.md

     file name

   - `--format OUT_FORMAT` sets the output format.
-Default is `json`, but can be set to gff2 or gff3
+Default is `json`, it can also be set to gff2 or gff3

   - `--threads COUNT` set the numbers of thread to use.
 Defaults to the number of cores abailable on the CPU

-  - `--trim START END` run ASGART only on the specified area of the first file
+  - `--trim START END` run ASGART only on the specified area of the dataset

 # Plotting

 ASGART comes with a plotting tool, producing a visual overview of the duplications.
-Currently, four types of graphs are available: chord graphs, flat graphs, genome graphs and Circos graphs.
+Currently, four types of plots are available: chord plots, flat plots, genome plots and Circos plots.

 ## Quick Start